Monogatari (series): Light novels

 The fourth Monogatari saga, referred to as "Off Season", released between 2015 and 2017, contains side stories focusing on various characters.
 It is composed of four story arcs published in four volumes: Orokamonogatari (愚物語) in October 2015, Wazamonogatari (業物語) in January 2016, Nademonogatari (撫物語) in July 2016, and Musubimonogatari (結物語) in January 2017.

 The fifth Monogatari saga, referred to as "Monster Season", released between 2017 and 2021, follows Koyomi's life as a university student.
 It is composed of six story arcs published in six volumes: Shinobumonogatari (忍物語) in July 2017, Yoimonogatari (宵物語) in June 2018, Amarimonogatari (余物語) in April 2019, Ōgimonogatari (扇物語) in October 2020, and two volumes of Shinomonogatari (死物語) in August 2021.

 The sixth Monogatari saga, referred to as "Family Season", began in 2023.
-So far, only one volume has been published: Ikusamonogatari (戦物語) in May 2023.
-Tsugimonogatari (接物語) is so far the only announced sequel in this season, with its release date scheduled to October 2025.
+So far, only two volumes have been published: Ikusamonogatari (戦物語) in May 2023, and Tsugimonogatari (接物語) in October 2025.
+Tsugimonogatari had initially been announced for release in 2015, as part of Off Season.
+Two further novels have been announced – Torimonogatari (鳥物語), to be released September 2026, and Ootorimonogatari (鳳物語), with no release date given yet.

 In 2015, Vertical licensed the novel series for English release.
 The company began its paperback line with Kizumonogatari on December 15, 2015, and later released the Bakemonogatari novels in three volumes: the first in December 2016, the second in February 2017, and the third in April 2017.
 As of December 2020, the novels in the series up to Zoku Owarimonogatari have been translated.

 The English audiobook version of Kizumonogatari was released on May 25, 2016, by Bang Zoom!
 Entertainment with narration done by Keith Silverstein, Eric Kimerer, and Cristina Vee.
 The audiobook for Nekomonogatari (White) was released on April 9, 2019, with narration done by Cristina Vee, Eric Kimerer, and Erica Mendez.
 The audiobook for the three volumes of Bakemonogatari was released on March 24, 2020, with narration done by Eric Kimerer, Cristina Vee, Erica Mendez, and Keith Silverstein.

 The Japanese audiobook version of the entire series began release by Kodansha via Audible on February 17, 2021.
 Each novel features narration by the voice actors/actresses of the anime adaptation.
 It released one novel each month until June 16, 2023, with the second volume of Shinomonogatari.